Tommy Tallarico: Television

 In 2002, Tallarico co-founded Video Games Live, a symphony orchestra concert series that plays music from video games, with Jack Wall.
 Tallarico hosted and played guitar for the shows.
 He also created the visuals—scenes from video games, as well as lights and lasers—that are played in sync with the music.
-VGL has been awarded two Guinness World Records: one for the most video game concerts performed (357 at the time the record was awarded), and another for largest audience to ever view a video game music concert live (752,109 people in total, where 750,023 viewers watched online via the Youku app, and 2,086 people attended the concert in person at the Beijing Exhibition Center).
-It is not the largest symphony performance ever seen live, despite the claims of Tallarico, as the largest attendance at the classical music concert was 800,000 at the New York Philharmonic performance in New York in 1986.

 Tallarico has produced seven VGL albums.
-The first album, Video Games Live Volume 1, debuted at No. 10 on Billboard Top 10 for Classical Music Crossovers, and was named 2008 Best Video Game Soundtrack for both IGN and G.A.N.G.
+The first album, Video Games Live Volume 1, debuted at No. 10 on Billboard Top 10 for Classical Music Crossovers.
 The second volume, Level 2, also sold as a Blu-ray DVD concert, debuted at No. 8 on the same Billboard list.
-However, Tallarico received lukewarm support from the recording industry for the albums.
-He noted, "they don't believe in the culturally artistic significance of video game music, and they don't believe that people are interested in listening after the game is turned off."
-In response, Tallarico crowdsourced the third album Level 3 on Kickstarter.
-The project beat its goal and raised $285,081 for the album.
-Since then, Video Games Live has brought out two further albums, Level 4 and Level 5, through Kickstarter.
+In August 2013, Tallarico also opened a crowdfunding campaign for the third album Level 3 on Kickstarter.
+According to Tallarico, he chose to fund the album through Kickstarter because he had not been successful in attracting support from the recording industry, which he claimed was because music producers "don't think gamers are willing to pay for music" and did not recognize the perceived "culturally artistic significance" of video game soundtracks.
+The Level 3 campaign successfully met and surpassed its goal of $250,000.

 In 2014, Tallarico and electronic dance music artist BT began working on Electronic Opus.
 As with Video Games Live, Electronic Opus presents EDM music alongside a symphony orchestra.
-They used Kickstarter to fund an album, raising over $250,000.
+They used Kickstarter to fund an album, with a goal of $200,000.
 The show opened at the Miami Winter Music Conference in 2015.
+In 2016, Tallarico co-produced the Capcom Live! concert tour with Shota Nakama.

-In 2016, Tallarico co-produced the Capcom Live world tour with Shota Nakama.
+In 2024, video game music composer Laura Intravia accused Tallarico of selling music arrangements from Video Games Live concerts that he did not own the rights to.